aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 ![](images/custom-inventory.png)

 8. Lastly, we will verify if the License Configuration has been updated with the latest inventory check done by our solution.
-Navigate to AWS License Manager console.
+Navigate to AWS License Manager console
-9. Go through each of the configurations to see if they have been updated as shown below.
+9. Go through each of the configurations to see if they have been updated as shown below

 ![](images/customer-managed-licenses.png)

 ![](images/license-manager-configuration-example.png)